zettsu-t/cppMockgen/howToUse.md

 to test the caller alone.
 Making stubs automatically eases this burden.

+#### Functions except constructors

 To avoid compilation errors, stub variables take their initializer that CppMockGen generates

 * 0 for constant pointers : T* const (not pointers to const variables : const T*)
 * First members of enums and enum classes (may not be equal to 0)
 * Unspecified for other cases and implicitly defined default initializers are used.
 It means stub variables must be default constructive.

+#### Constructors

+If a constructor in a class are missing and the class inherits other classes that are non-default constructive, the constructor requires explicit base class initialization with arguments for one of constructors in the base class.

+In generating such constructors, CppMockGen tries to forward arguments of constructors to its base classes.

+* If parameter lists between derived and base classes are same, generated constructors in the derived class initialize the base class with same arguments.
+* If parameter lists of a constructor in the base is shorter than one of the derived class, generated constructors in the derived class initialize the base class with some of leading arguments as many as possible.
+* If parameter lists of a constructor in the base is longer than one of the derived class, CppMockGen does not match them.
+* These matching are based on whether each type in parameter lists are same or not.
+Type aliases are resolved but standard conversions such as int to long and casting pointers are not applied.

+If the derived and base classes have multiple constructors, CppMockGen matches them as much possible.

+If no matching for constructors between the derived and base classes is available, CppMockGen does not create an explicit initializer for the base class in generated constructors.
+If one of base classes is non-default constructive, this may lead compilation errors.
+This is valid on multiple inheritance for default constructive interface classes.

 ### Arguments of constructors for generated classes